 Search Engine Optimization (SEO)

-I decided to upgrade my account to a business one (about $23 vs $6 I had till now), so I could access the plugins needed for collecting analytics and ensuring my blog posts were fully optimized for search engines.
+So I decided to upgrade my account to a business one (about $23 vs $6 I had till now).
+I can now use the plugins needed for collecting analytics and ensuring my blog posts are fully optimized for search engines.
 It might seem overwhelming, but there are many of online resources to help you understand and learn everything about SEO.
 I haven’t noticed any drastic changes yet, but as anything else, this takes time.